Children's Hospital Colorado

 The resident must read up on all cases and be prepared for all surgeries.
 It is suggested that the resident have read completely Kelalis and King as well as the Pediatric Urology chapters in either Gillenwater or Campbell’s.
-Other reading assignments will be given while at The Children’s Hospital by the faculty.
+Other reading assignments will be given by the faculty while at Children’s Hospital Colorado.

 The URO-2 resident rotating on research does not cover weeknight call but does cover call one weekend per month.

 The resident is expected to attend all Grand Round and Textbook Review and Basic Science conferences.
 He/she is expected to have read the appropriate reading assignments in preparation for the conference.
 For Journal Club, the resident should be able to critically evaluate the purpose, data and significance of the published manuscript.
 The conferences to be attended are:

 - Grand Rounds Conferences